silnrsi/font-charis/documentation/source/ssof-features.md

 ### XeTeX

 Font features can be set in XeTeX font specifications in the source document or stylesheet.
+For non-Latin scripts, add a script code to the font name, such as `"Scheherazade New:script=arab"`.
+OpenType features may not render properly if the script is not specified Language-specific alternates can also be used: "Scheherazade New:script=arab:language=SND".

 - **Common features:** *Small caps:* If using XeLaTeX you can use `^textsc^{small caps text goes here^}` in document text.
 Otherwise use `+smcp` in the font specification, as in `"Doulos SIL:+smcp"`.

-- **Stylistic sets, character variants:** Add `feature=setting` to the font specification using the feature ID, as in `"Charis SIL:cv43=2"`.
-Multiple features can be added, separated by `;`, as in `"Charis SIL:cv43=2;ss01=1"`.
+- **Stylistic sets, character variants:** Add `feature=setting` to the font specification using the feature ID, as in `"Charis SIL:+cv43=2"`.
+Multiple features can be added, separated by `;`, as in `"Charis SIL:+cv43=2;+ss01=1"`.

-- **Language-specific alternates:** Add `language=code` to the font specification as in `"Charis SIL:language=VIT"` This can be added to other features settings, as in `"Charis SIL:ss01=1;language=VIT"`.
+- **Language-specific alternates:** Add `language=code` to the font specification as in `"Scheherazade New:script=arab:language=SND"` This can be added to other feature settings, as in `"Charis SIL:+ss01=1;language=VIT"`.
 For OpenType the language should be specified using the [OpenType Language System Tag](https://docs.microsoft.com/en-us/typography/opentype/spec/languagetags).
-For Graphite use the ( NEED SOURCE FOR APPROPRIATE LANGTAG HERE ).
+For Graphite specify the language using the ( NEED SOURCE FOR APPROPRIATE LANGTAG HERE ).

 - **Graphite features:** Add `feature=setting` to the font specification.
-For Graphite features it is also possible to specify the feature and setting by name, as in `"Doulos SIL/GR:Uppercase Eng alternates=Large eng on baseline"`.
+For Graphite features it is also possible to specify the feature and setting by name, as in `"NEED NON-LATIN EXAMPLE"`.
 To force use of Graphite features it may be necessary to add `/GR` to the font name.

 ## If your application does not support font features